 The officers of the City of South Burlington shall be those provided by law for towns, except as otherwise provided by this charter.
 The officers shall have all the powers and duties necessary to carry out the provisions of this charter as well as those provided by law.
 The offices of Fence Viewer, Weigher of Coal, and Inspector of Lumber shall be abolished.

 (1) The officers of the South Burlington School District shall continue to be those provided by law for school or school districts; provided, however, that the School Directors shall hold no other School District or City office with the exception of the Board of Civil Authority, the Board of Abatement, and as provided otherwise in this charter.
 When a vacancy occurs on the Board of School Directors, the remaining members of the Board may fill the vacancy until the next annual meeting when the School District shall fill the vacancy.

-(2) The Council by majority vote of all its members shall appoint annually the City Treasurer, whose office shall be no longer elective and the City Attorney, Zoning Administrator, Auditor, First and Second Constable, Grand Juror, City Agent, and Trustee of Public Funds.
+(2) The Council by majority vote of all its members shall appoint annually the City Treasurer, whose office shall be no longer elective and the City Attorney, Zoning Administrator, Auditor, First and Second Constable, Grand Juror, and Trustee of Public Funds.

 § 13-302.
 City Council; number; terms of office; election